rindangchi/Simple-Sentiment-Analysis/README.md

 Simple Twitter Data Sentiment Analysis

 This is my simple project about sentimet analysis using python.
 The data is fetched from twitter with keyword PSBB.
-Several library used to create the analysis include:
+Several libraries used to create the analysis include:
 1. Tweepy
 2. Pandas
 3. NLTK